mbodm/WOWCAM/README.md

 The new WOWCAM tool ("_**W**orld **o**f **W**arcraft **C**urse **A**ddon **M**anager_") is being built here...

-WOWCAM is the official next generation [WADM](https://github.com/MBODM/WADM)!
+WOWCAM is the official next generation [WADM](https://github.com/MBODM/WADM) successor!
 To achieve this goal it combines [WADH](https://github.com/MBODM/WADH) and [WAUZ](https://github.com/MBODM/WAUZ) into a single and simple-to-use tool.

 Promises:
 - It will make WoW addon mangement great again!